-- --help (or -h): print a brief summary of command line options. - --background (or -b): run the web service as a background daemon.
-This option is not supported on Windows hosts. - --host (or -H): This specifies the host to bind to and defaults to "localhost". - --port (or -p): This specifies which port to bind to on the host and defaults to 18083. - --timeout (or -t): This specifies the session timeout, in seconds, and defaults to 300 (five minutes).
+- --timeout (or -t): This specifies the session timeout, in seconds, and defaults to 300 (five minutes).
 A web service client that has logged on but makes no calls to the web service will automatically be disconnected after the number of seconds specified here, as if it had called the IWebSessionManager::logoff() method provided by the web service itself. - It is normally vital that each web service client call this method, as the web service can accumulate large amounts of memory when running, especially if a web service client does not properly release managed object references.
 As a result, this timeout value should not be set too high, especially on machines with a high load on the web service, or the web service may eventually deny service. - --check-interval (or -i): This specifies the interval in which the web service checks for timed-out clients, in seconds, and defaults to 5.
-This normally does not need to be changed. - --verbose (or -v): Normally, the webservice outputs only brief messages to the console each time a request is served.
-With this option, the webservice prints much more detailed data about every request and the COM methods that those requests are mapped to internally, which can be useful for debugging client programs. - --logfile (or -F) <file>: If this is specified, the webservice not only prints its output to the console, but also writes it to the specified file.
+This normally does not need to be changed. - --threads (or -T): This specifies the maximum number or worker threads, and defaults to 100.
+This normally does not need to be changed. - --keepalive (or -k): This specifies the maximum number of requests which can be sent in one web service connection, and defaults to 100.
+This normally does not need to be changed. - --authentication (or -A): This specifies the desired web service authentication method.
+If the parameter is not specified or the empty string is specified it does not change the authentication method, otherwise it is set to the specified value.
+Using this parameter is a good measure against accidental misconfiguration, as the web service ensures periodically that it isn't changed. - --verbose (or -v): Normally, the web service outputs only brief messages to the console each time a request is served.
+With this option, the web service prints much more detailed data about every request and the COM methods that those requests are mapped to internally, which can be useful for debugging client programs. - --pidfile (or -P): Name of the PID file which is created when the daemon was started. - --logfile (or -F) <file>: If this is specified, the web service not only prints its output to the console, but also writes it to the specified file.
 The file is created if it does not exist; if it does exist, new output is appended to it.
-This is useful if you run the webservice unattended and need to debug problems after they have occurred.
+This is useful if you run the web service unattended and need to debug problems after they have occurred. - --logrotate (or -R): Number of old log files to keep, defaults to 10.
+Log rotation is disabled if set to 0. - --logsize (or -S): Maximum size of log file in bytes, defaults to 100MB.
+Log rotation is triggered if the file grows beyond this limit. - --loginterval (or -I): Maximum time interval to be put in a log file before rotation is triggered, in seconds, and defaults to one day.